Pencilvesterr/tixel-scraper/README.md

 For more details on the analysis tools and notebooks, see `/analysis/README.md`.

+Checkout `/resources/example.json` for a sample of the api response.

 ## (Optional) API Scrapping
 To run the scraper locally (only works on my machine due to AWS credentials):
 ```bash